TJTorola/Save-for-Good/docs/README.md

 - [ ] Style Portfolio Page

 ### Bonus Features (TBD)
+- [ ] Integrate Stripe into Checkout Process
 - [ ] Entrepreneurs Feed Can be Filtered with a Search-as-you-type bar
 - [ ] Crumbs to navigate wherever you are
 - [ ] Single Entrepreneur Page has a map to show where ent is located